sacielo/markdown-cv/index.md

 My undergraduate studies gave me a scientific education well-balanced among theorethical and experimental Physics, astronomical observations and computer science.
 In parallel, my SSC scholarship provided complementary and advanced courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, _Game Theory_ and _Statistical Physics_ and allowed the discussion an additional dissertation.

+## Projects and Activities
+>  "In order to live free and happily
+>   you must sacrifice boredom.
+>   It is not always an easy sacrifice."
+> -- _Richard Bach_

 ## Awards
 `2024` Press coverage for 10^4
 `2024` Article by Susanne on DPEcho